joshhornby/joshhornby.github.io/_posts/2025-12-24-eval-testing-llms-in-phpunit.md

     lastmod: "2026-01-02T08:00:00+00:00"
 ---

-Most teams treat prompts like configuration.
-Tweak a few words, deploy, move on.
-I did the same until I shipped a "small fix" that quietly broke a feature I didn't even know to check.

-The thing about prompts is they're code in disguise.
+I shipped a one-line prompt change and broke a feature I didn't know to check.
+[Cold Call Coach](https://coldcall.coach) is a sales training app where AI plays prospect personas - the sceptical buyer, the satisfied customer, the gatekeeper.
+After my change, the sceptical persona started agreeing to meetings on the first call.
+Nobody complained - users just assumed the AI was inconsistent.
+I only found out when I demoed it two weeks later.

+Prompts are code.
 They change behaviour, they have edge cases, and they regress.
-Without tests, the only feedback loop is customer complaints.
+Without tests, the only feedback loop is noticing something feels off.

-I learned this building [Cold Call Coach](https://coldcall.coach), an AI-powered sales training app.
-The AI plays different prospect personas, and each persona needs to behave consistently: sceptical prospects should stay sceptical, happy customers shouldn't suddenly turn hostile.
-Evals are how I keep that in check.

 This post covers the patterns I've found useful: